-An Engineer General in the French Corps de l'armement, François MESTRE was appointed as Head of the Industrial Affairs and Economic Intelligence Unit by Decree of June 18, 2018.
+An engineer-general in the French Corps de l'armement, François MESTRE was appointed as Head of the Industrial Affairs and Economic Intelligence Unit by Decree of June 18, 2018.
 With a background in the chemicals industry, he has several years of experience in the management of arms programs.
-He has also held various posts in the office of the French Defense Minister.
+He has also held various posts in the office of the French defense minister.

 Since 2018, François MESTRE has overseen the monitoring of defense companies and their expertise.
 He led a joint review of the government's shareholding strategy with the French State Shareholding Agency (Agence des participations de l'État - APE).
-He has also examined proposals for foreign investment in France for the Armed Forces Ministry, and security and economic intelligence initiatives for armaments and defense, and makes industrial policy proposals for the Ministry.
+He has also examined proposals for foreign investment in France for the Armed Forces Ministry, and security and economic intelligence initiatives for armaments and defense.